samandeveloper/samandeveloper/README.md

 -->

-👋 Hi, I am a passionate Web Developer and Data Analyst with more than three years of experience, I am dedicated to constantly expanding my knowledge and skills in the ever-evolving realm of web-based technologies.
-With a strong enthusiasm for the newest trends in the industry, I embrace the opportunity to work with new tools and technologies.
-Currently seeking a new experience in Data analysis, I am eager to contribute my expertise and collaborate on projects that push the boundaries of innovation
+👋 Hi, A dedicated Developer and Data Analyst with an M.Sc. in Information Technology Engineering and three years of experience, I am committed to continuous learning and skill development in the dynamic tech industry.
+Enthusiastic about staying up-to-date with the latest industry trends, I eagerly embrace opportunities to work with new tools and technologies.

 **Find me all around the web:**